LoRaMesher/LoRaMesher/README.md

 Serial.begin(115200); //This configuration can be changed Serial.println("initBoard");

+//Get the LoraMesher instance
+LoraMesher radio = LoraMesher::getInstance();

-//Create a LoraMesher with a processReceivedPackets function radio = new LoraMesher(processReceivedPackets);
+//Initialize the LoraMesher with a processReceivedPackets function radio.init(processReceivedPackets);
 ```

 We can see that, when starting a new instance of LoRaMesher, we need to pass through a function.